a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/01. Syntax, Functions and Statements/README.txt

 'We can not calculate the circle area, because we receive a {type of argument}.'
 The input comes as a single argument passed to your function.
 The output should be printed on the console.

+05. Math Operations
+Write a JS function that takes two numbers and a string as an input.
+The string may be one of the following: '+', '-', '*', '/', '%', '**'.
+Print on the console the result of the mathematical operation between both numbers and the operator you receive as a string.
+The input comes as two numbers and a string argument passed to your function.
+The output should be printed on the console.

+06. Sum of Numbers N…M
+Write a JS function that takes two numbers n and m as an input and prints the sum of all numbers from n to m.
+The input comes as two string elements that need to be parsed as numbers.
+The output should return the sum.

+07. Day of Week
+Write a function that prints a number between 1 and 7 when a day of the week is passed to it as a string and an error message if the string is not recognized.
+The input comes as a single string argument.
+The output should be returned as a result.